exilesprx/exilesprx.github.io/content/posts/docker/callas-pdf-toolbox.md

 ## Problem

-The callas pdf toolbox was "baked" into a php docker image creating a couple issues:
+The Callas PDF Toolbox was integrated into a PHP Docker image, leading to a couple of issues:
 - increased docker image size
 - lack of separation of concerns

-We needed to improve the situation.
-And I was able to accompish the primary with additional positive side effects.
+I recognized the need for improvement, and I successfully addressed the primary issue with additional positive side effects.

 ## Goals
   - reduced build quantity